Managing Virtual Edges and Virtual Edge Nodes

 Summary Section

-The Summary section offers a quick overview of the current state of your VEs and VENs.
+The Summary section in the top half of the page offers a quick overview of the current state of your VEs and VENs.
 It displays the total count and status (Online, Offline, Not Registered, Decommissioned, Deleted) of both VEs and VENs in a simple, graphical format.
 Clicking on any section of the pie graph or one of the VE/VEN status categories will filter the view below to show only the relevant VEs.

-This immediate visibility helps you assess the overall health of your network infrastructure at a glance and quickly gives visibility into any issues with Virtual Edges or Nodes that need addressed.
+This collapsible view helps you assess the overall health of your network infrastructure at a glance and quickly gives visibility into any issues with Virtual Edges or Nodes that need addressed.

 Virtual Edges and Virtual Edge Nodes Tabs

-Below the summary, you'll find tabs for Virtual Edges and Virtual Edge Nodes.
+Below the Summary section, you'll find tabs for Virtual Edges and Virtual Edge Nodes.
 These tabs provide detailed lists of all configured VEs and VENs, respectively.
-Here you can see total counts of VEs witin each VE Group and the total number of Standalone VEs.
+Here you can see a list of all Virtual Edges, total counts of VEs within each VE Group, and the total number of Standalone VEs.

 Each entry includes crucial information such as the Virtual Edge Name, IP Address, Status, Number of Virtual Edge Nodes (VENs), Status Duration, Site Label, Software Version, number of connected Virtual Edge Nodes (for VEs), Distribution Zone, and available Actions.
 You can customize these table views by adding, removing, and rearranging the columns.
 For more in-depth information about each VE and VEN, you can open details about each Virtual Edge or Virtual Edge Node.